reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ## Design Systems Lead @ Segment, leading development of [Evergreen](https://evergreen.segment.com/).

-**Q:** Hi Jay, do you have any plans to roll out typescript support for evergreen, secondly is there any kind of timeline in place for theming? – Owenage
+<a name="hi-jay-plans-roll-typescript" href="#hi-jay-plans-roll-typescript">#</a> **Q:** Hi Jay, do you have any plans to roll out typescript support for evergreen, secondly is there any kind of timeline in place for theming? – Owenage

 **A:** Let's start with the TypeScript part since this will be a more recurring question I imagine.
 When we started building Evergreen I and the team had no TypeScript experience, and it was not something we were using anywhere in our app.
 Over time TypeScript/Flow, and lately TypeScript has really taken the lead within the community.